Corporate Retreats in Sedona: Quiet Settings for Focus and Connection

 4. Amara Resort and Spa

-Right in town without feeling crowded.
-Amara gives teams quick access to Sedona’s dining, shopping, and trails, while still delivering high-touch service and design-forward spaces.
-It’s the kind of place where brainstorms at breakfast roll straight into afternoon hikes and dinner downtown.
-Good flow, good energy, no wasted time.
+Right in Uptown Sedona without feeling crowded.
+Quick access to dining, shopping, and trailheads while still delivering high-touch service and design-forward spaces.
+Brainstorms at breakfast roll straight into afternoon hikes and dinner downtown—good flow, good energy, no wasted time.

-Best for: Hybrid work/play retreats and fast-moving teams that need structured downtime
+The Offsite recommends: Hybrid work/play retreats and fast-moving teams that need structured downtime with easy access to Sedona's energy.

 Capacity: Up to 70